SiddharthaChowdhury/react-typescript-module-federation/README.md

 2. `yarn start:editor`
 3. `yarn start` At https://localhost:3000 is the host/container app that use the **_editor_** app

+## Known issue:

+1. HMR in editor app not working

 Reference:

 - https://github.com/ogzhanolguncu/react-typescript-module-federation